latchbio/latch/docs/source/basics/customizing_interface.md

 With these, you can specify

-- sidebar presentation of contact email, repository, social media links, etc.
+- the contact email, repository, social media links, etc.
 - the ordering and grouping of parameters
 - parameter tooltip descriptions
 - parameter display names